maxhbr/LDBcollector/md/LGPL-3.0-only.md

     					ATTRIBUTE Including Tool chain information
     					ATTRIBUTE Via Internet
     					ATTRIBUTE Duration As long as needed
-    		IF Installed AND User product
+    		IF User product
     			YOU MUST Provide Installation information
     				ATTRIBUTE Included in Source code delivery Of the Library EXCEPT IF Installation Is NOT Feasible
     	OR
     		YOU MUST Use Shared library
-    		IF Installed AND User product
+    		IF User product
     			YOU MUST Provide Installation information
+    				EXCEPT IF Installation Is NOT Feasible
+    				EITHER IF Source code delivery
-    				EITHER IF Binary delivery On Customary medium OR Installed EITHER
+    				OR IF Binary delivery On Customary medium OR Installed EITHER
     						YOU MUST Provide Installation information
     								ATTRIBUTE Machine-readable
     								ATTRIBUTE Customary medium
     								ATTRIBUTE Documented format
     					OR
     						YOU MUST Provide Written offer For Installation information ATTRIBUTE Duration At least 3 years
-    							ATTRIBUTE Duration As long as product is supported ATTRIBUTE Installation Information
+    							ATTRIBUTE Duration As long as product is supported ATTRIBUTE Installation information
     								ATTRIBUTE Machine-readable
     								ATTRIBUTE Documented format
     								EITHER